 1955 Baseball, ballet, and Gwen Verdon provide the slugging power in Damn Yankees.
 Adapted by George Abbott and Douglass Wallop from Wallop's book, The Year the Yankees Lost the Pennant, the musical scores 1,019 performances on Broadway.
 Songs are provided by Richard Adler and Jerry Ross.
 Bob Fosse choreographs.

 1958 Alfred Lunt and Lynn Fontanne begin their last Broadway performance together in The Visit.
-Adapted from Friedrich Duerrenmatt's drama, The Visit of the Old Lady by Maurice Valency, this drama will run nearly six months at the newly renamed Lunt-Fontanne Theater.
+Maurice Valency adapts the drama from Friedrich Duerrenmatt's The Visit of the Old Lady.
+It runs nearly six months at the newly renamed Lunt-Fontanne Theater.

 1959 The World of Paul Slickey is John Osborne's first attempt at a musical.
 It concerns a destructive gossip columnist played by Dennis Lotis.
 Osborne stages and Christopher Whelan provides the score.
 The grapevine withers after 47 performances at London's Palace Theatre.

 1966 Muriel Spark's novel about a Scottish school mistress and her charges comes to life as The Prime of Miss Jean Brodie.
-Jay Presson Allen's adaptation stars Vanessa Redgrave and will run for 588 performances at Wyndham's Theater in London.
+Jay Presson Allen's adaptation stars Vanessa Redgrave, and runs for 588 performances at Wyndham's Theater in London.

-1974 Terrence McNally's Bad Habits, about some very dysfunctional people opens at Broadway Booth's Theatre after a run at the Astor Theatre.
-F. Murray Abraham leads the cast of actors that play in both one-act comedies, Ravenswood and Dunelawn, that comprise the production.
+1974 Terrence McNally's Bad Habits, about some very dysfunctional people, opens at Broadway Booth's Theatre after a run at the Astor Theatre.
+F. Murray Abraham leads the cast of actors that play in the two one-act comedies, Ravenswood and Dunelawn, that comprise the production.

 1994 Two-time Tony Award-winning director-choreographer Joe Layton, who lent his talents to such productions as Once Upon a Mattress, The Sound of Music, No Strings, George M!, and Barnum, dies at age 63.
 Born Joseph Licthman, he also broke into films and television, choreographing Thoroughly Modern Millie and For the Boys, as well as the television special My Name is Barbra.